LauraNolan/marti-services/taxii_service/README.md

 ---
 See the [MARTI_Configuration_Guide_v07.pdf](MARTI_Configuration_Guide_v07.pdf)

-Section 9 tells you how to setup the taxii configuration in MARTI.
-Read the directions carfully and if there are questions, the [walkthrough](#walkthrough) should answer most of them.
+Section 9 discusses how to setup the taxii configuration in MARTI.
+Read the directions carefully to answer any questions you might have (refer to the [walkthrough](#walkthrough) for additional help).

-Section 8 tells you how to add a new feed to the taxii configuration in MARTI.
+Section 8 discusses how to add a new feed to the taxii configuration in MARTI.

 # Yeti (TAXII Server)
 ---
-Section 6 tells you how to add a new feed to the yeti server.
+Section 6 discusses you how to add a new feed to the yeti server.

 The yeti server used can be found here: https://github.com/TAXIIProject/yeti